stargate-bukkit/Stargate-Bukkit/README.md

 ```
 language - The language to use (Included languages: en, de, es, fr, hu, it, nb-no, nl, nn-no, pt-br, ru)
+adminUpdateAlert - Whether to alert admins about an available update when joining the server
 folders:
   portalFolder - The folder your portal databases are saved in
   gateFolder - The folder containing your .gate files